Rodrigo1771/test/models/sapbert/README.md

 - Added code to structure the outputs in a way that aligns with our Entity Linking pipeline.
 - Just made the code more readable and concise throughout, by removing a lot of code we didn't use in the aforementioned files, and also deleting unused files completely.

 The key point is: **we did not alter the main logic of the training process in any way**.
+Check out the official repository for more information on the whole pipeline.